Martha Ansara: 2000s

-In 2009 she directed and co-produced the silent short comedy drama film The Ballad of Betty and Joe, with the assistance of some grassroots activists.
+In 2009 she directed and co-produced the silent short comedy drama film The Ballad of Betty and Joe, with the assistance of many of her students.

-Ansara retired from filmmaking, but continues to distribute a small number of her DVDs via Ballad Films.
+Ansara retired from filmmaking, after assisting Robynne Murphy in producing the 2020 documentaryWomen of Steel about the Wollongong Jobs for Women Campaign.

 Memberships and other roles

 Ansara is a full member of the Australian Cinematographers Society (ACS).

 She is a life member of the Australian Directors Guild and a founding member of Ozdox, the Australian Documentary Forum.
 (Note: Ozdox appears to have folded sometime after September 2021.
 Upcoming event: Disinformation – 11th March, 2020.
 Making factual stories in the age of fake news, disinformation and misinformation. (last archived screen); "Bandwidth exceeded".
 However the OzDox Community Noticeboard is still very active on Facebook.)

 Ansara is also a member of the Society of Australian Cinema Pioneers.

 She has been involved in many industry organisations and campaigns, including Motion Picture Subcommittee AT&AEA as well as various women's groups and initiatives.
 She has been appointed as a selector and juror for film awards and festivals; has acted as a project assessor for film funding; and has been a film valuer for the Cultural Gifts Program.

-She has also worked as a film lecturer in Australian film history and Aboriginal history, and as an oral historian.
+She has also worked as a film lecturer in Australian film history and as an oral historian.
 She has written about film, and been active in the trade union, women's, and peace movements.